 If you have also made an offer in compromise for an outstanding balance on federal taxes, it will be evaluated separately from your state offer in compromise.

 If efforts to collect your past-due California state tax are not successful, the state can place a tax lien on your personal property.
 This could include a lien on your bank account, wages, home, or vehicle.
 When you have a tax lien, you will be unable to sell the property in question and will have damaged credit that will make it difficult to qualify for a loan or line of credit.

-Having a lien not only has a disastrous impact on your credit but also allows the FTB to seize your property, garnish up to 25% of disposable income directly from your wages, or even clear out your bank accounts to pay off your tax debt.
+Having a lien not only has a disastrous impact on your credit but also allows the FTB to seize your property, garnish up to 25% of disposable income directly from your wages, or even clear out your bank accounts to pay off your back taxes.

 If you feel a lien has been filed in error, you have the right to file a dispute.
-Seek help as soon as you receive a bill for tax debt you can’t pay.
-Contact Solvable for assistance with federal or state tax debt from well-reviewed debt relief companies.
-We can also recommend programs that assist with student loan debt and credit card debt.
-Get started on the path to a brighter financial future by answering a few simple questions about your debt.
+Seek help as soon as you receive a bill for back taxes you can’t pay.
+Contact Solvable for assistance with federal or state back taxes from well-reviewed back tax assistance companies.
+We can also recommend programs that assist with student loan back taxes and credit card debt.
+Get started on the path to a brighter financial future by answering a few simple questions about your financial obligations.